-Table I shows the maximum resiliency in various cases and compares our results with previous work.
+Table 1 shows the maximum resiliency in various cases and compares our results with previous work.
 The results where communication is partially synchronous and processors are synchronous are shown in column 3 of the table; the results in columns 4 and 5 will be explained shortly.
-In each case, the table gives N{\min} , the smallest value of N ($N \ge 2$) for which there is a t-resilient protocol ($t \ge 1$).
-(Some of the lower bounds on N{\min} in the last column of the table have slightly stronger constraints on t and N, which are given in the formal statements of the theorems.)
-Results in the synchronous column are due to [3], [5], and [15], and those in the asynchronous column are due to [4] and [10].
-The table entry that is the closed interval [2t, 2t + 1] means that $2t \le N{\min} \le 2t + 1$.
+In each case, the table gives N{min} , the smallest value of N (N ≥ 2) for which there is a t-resilient protocol (t ≥ 1).
+(Some of the lower bounds on N{min} in the "Partially Synchronous Processors" column of the table have slightly stronger constraints on t and N which are given in the formal statements of the theorems.)
+Results in the synchronous column are due to [LSP, DS, DFFLS] while those in the asynchronous column are due to [FLP, DDS].
+A table entry which is a closed interval [a,b] means that $a \leq N{min} \leq b$.
+Except where indicated, by "(exp)", the algorithms require a polynomial amount of time.

-It is interesting to note that, for fail-stop, omission, and Byzantine faults with authentication, the maximum resiliency for partially synchronous communication lies strictly between the maximum resiliency for the synchronous and asynchronous cases.
-It is also interesting to note that, for partially synchronous communication, authentication does not improve resiliency.
+It is interesting to note that for fail-stop, omission and Byzantine faults with authentication, the maximum resiliency for partially synchronous communication lies strictly between the maximum resiliency for the synchronous and asynchronous cases.
+It is also interesting to note that for partially synchronous communication, authentication does not improve resiliency.

-Our protocols use variations on a common method: A processor p tries to get other processors to change to some value v that p has found to be "acceptable"; pdecides v if it receives sufficiently many acknowledgments from others that they have changed their value to v, so that a value different from v will never be found acceptable at a later time.
-Similar methods have already appeared in the literature (e.g., see [2], [19]).
-Reischuk [17] and Pinter [16] have also obtained consensus results that treat message and processor faults separately.
+Our protocols use variations on a common method: a processor p tries to get other processors to change to some value v which p has found to be "acceptable"; p decides v if it receives sufficiently many acknowledgements from others that they have changed their value to v, so that a value different from v will never be found acceptable at a later time.
+Similar methods have already appeared in the literature (see, for example, Skeen [Sk], Bracha and Toueg [BT]).
+Reischuk [R] and Pinter [P] have also obtained consensus results which treat message and processor faults separately.